kalekundert/stepwise/README.rst

 Getting started
 ===============
 Stepwise aims to be something you can use for every single protocol you perform.
-However, that's a big commitment, so it's easier to get started by just using stepwise for a few tasks that it really excels at:
+However, that's a big commitment.
+It's easier to get started by just using stepwise for a few tasks that it really excels at:

 - ``sw make``: See the example above.
 This command is great for routine cloning.
 The basic workflow is to record your cloning steps in a spreadsheet